-Considering this wide range of CQs tailored to MPECs, the first aim of this paper is to take a close look at them and study the possible connections among them.
+To summarize, with various CQs tailored to MPEC, the first aim of this paper is to take a close look at them and study the possible connections among them.
 In doing so, we identify those that are equivalent to each other (especially in the context of the multiple MFCQ--type CQs) and those that stand in strict implication relationships.
-Secondly, we study the behavior of these CQs for the bilevel hyperparameter optimization (BHO) problem in support vector machines.
+Secondly, we study the behavior of these CQs for MPEC reformulation of (BHO) in support vector machines.